bdadam/bdadam.com/content/blog/displaying-icons-with-custom-elements.md

 ---
-layout:         post.hbs
 date: 2015-10-14
 title: Displaying icons with custom elements
 description: A cross-browser technique to use SVG icons without icon-fonts
-abstract:       I created a technique for using SVG icons without pain with a simple gulp task.
-                Since HTTP/2 is not widely supported yet, it has always been a pain to use icons on web pages.
-                There are many ways to include icons and all of them have some tradeoffs.
-                This interesting technique shows a way to include SVG-icons in a cross-browser way with using custom elements.
 tags:
   - html
   - web components
   - custom elements
   - javascript

+abstract:
+  I created a technique for using SVG icons without pain with a simple gulp task.
+  Since HTTP/2 is not widely supported yet, it has always been a pain to use icons on web pages.
+  There are many ways to include icons and all of them have some tradeoffs.
+  This interesting technique shows a way to include SVG-icons in a cross-browser way with using custom elements.

+needsupdate: true
 ---

 ## TLDR